Obstructive Sleep Apnea Treatment for Children with Down Syndrome

 Because a number of these signs are often written off as normal for children or adults with Down Syndrome, a sleep study should be performed to rule out OSA.
 The new American Academy of Pediatrics health care guidelines recommend a baseline sleep study for all children with DS by the age of four.
 If the sleep study determines that your child does have OSA, there are several treatment options available depending on the severity, including surgical removal of the enlarged tonsils and adenoids, or treatment with a CPAP.
 Adults with Down Syndrome should also have sleep studies done since OSA health risks increase with age.
 Adults may be treated with Oral appliance therapy, which is approved by the American Academy of Sleep Medicine as an excellent treatment option for patients with mild to moderate OSA.
 Combination therapy with an oral appliance and low pressure CPAP may be needed for those with severe OSA.
 The purpose of the appliance is to hold the jaw in a position that allows the airway to remain as open and firm as possible during sleep.
 Oral sleep appliances are covered by most medical insurance plans and Medicare.

 If you want to know more about obstructive sleep apnea treatment for children with down syndrome, feel free to Call us.
 We are serving patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.